JimmyDoc25/NuBook/README.md

 - **Email**: [project.fullproof@example.com](#) (replace with actual email).
 - **Community Forum**: Join our [discussion forum](#) (replace with actual link) to connect with other contributors.

-Thank you for being a part of Project FullProof!
+Thank you for being a part of Project NuBook!
 Let's build a definitive resource for mathematical proofs together.